system76/tech-docs/src/models/pang15/repairs.md

 ### Steps to replace the RAM:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-2. Remove the black covers from the RAM strips, shown on the left below.
+2. Remove the black protective covers from the RAM slots, shown on the left below.
-    - You can alternatively hold the covers away from the RAM strips while replacing them instead of entirely removing the covers.
+    - Alternatively, you can pull the outer ends of the covers up and hold them away from the RAM sticks while replacing them instead of entirely removing the covers from the slots.

 ![RAM slots](./img/ram-slots.webp)